 Prepare filling: In a large bowl, mix the maple syrup, dried fruit, lemon juice, ginger, and flour.
-Add the apples and mix well.
+Add the peaches and mix well.
 Pour into a 9-by-13-inch baking dish.

 Prepare Topping: Mix the oats, nuts, brown sugar, whole wheat flour, and cinnamon.
 Add the oil and mix until the topping is moist.
 Pour over the filling in the baking dish.

 Bake for 45 to 50 minutes or until the apples are tender and the crumble is golden brown.
 Let stand for 10 minutes until serving

 300 calories per serving.